ocaml/platform-blog/0install-intro.md

     For OS X: [ZeroInstall.pkg](http://downloads.sourceforge.net/project/zero-install/0install/2.7/ZeroInstall.pkg)

+    0install also has [Windows support][0install-windows], but there is currently no Windows binary of OPAM so I didn't publish one with 0install either.

 2. Install OPAM:

         $ 0install add opam http://tools.ocaml.org/opam.xml
         $ opam --version
         1.1.1

+	If you already have an `opam` command but want to try the 0install version anyway, just give it a different name (e.g. `0install add 0opam http://tools.ocaml.org/opam.xml` to create a `0opam` command).

 `0install add` will open a window if a display is available, or show progress on the console if not: